-The fact that you're asking this question says something important: you're still trying to do right by her.
+The fact that you're asking this question says something important: you're still trying to do right by them.
 You haven't given up.
 You're exhausted, and you're looking for a way forward that doesn't require you to choose between your own survival and hers.

 That's the right question to be asking.
-Here is the honest answer — both sides of it.
+Here is the honest answer, both sides of it.

 The Case for Taking It Away